 Most babies do well after surgery.
 Follow-up care will ensure that the intestines are working as expected.

-There are no known steps to prevent intestinal atresia.
+There are no current guidelines to prevent intestinal atresia.
 There may be a link between atresia and smoking

 Intestinal atresia or stenosis.
 EBSCO DynaMed website.
 Available at:

 ://www.ebscohost.com/dynamed.
 Updated July 29, 2013.
 Accessed August 14, 2013.

 Last reviewed June 2015 by Michael Woods, MD

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.